 0:00

-The full episode is only available to Founding Member subscribers
+The full episode is only available to paid subscribers of The Caffeinated Writer

 a deep dive into one of my most popular posts, and an analysis of why it resonated with readers

-This post, which I wrote more than a decade ago for an earlier version of my newsletter, drew 213 new subscribers to The Caffeinated Writer and generated more than $400 in revenue in the form of paid subscriptions.
-Although there are newsletters that get traffic like this every day, my newsletter tends to have a slow and steady growth.
+I wrote the body of the post more than a decade ago for an earlier version of my newsletter, and I added new information when I repurposed the post for Substack.
 The main source of paid subscriptions for this post may surprise you; it certainly surprised me!

 It is not one of my longest posts.
 It is certainly not one of my most time-consuming posts.
-It is not a “how-to” post, and it is has nothing to do with Substack, sales, or the business side of writing.
-It’s a post about writing.
+It is not a “how-to” post, and it is has nothing to do with Substack or sales.
+It’s a post about writing and finding a home for one’s writing.